-We reveal the average water bill in the UK and explain what you can do to reduce yours.
+As various suppliers announce price cuts from 2020, we look at what the average water bill in the UK currently costs and explain how you can do to reduce yours today.

 The average water bill for England and Wales is set to rise by 2%, or £9, for the 2018/2019 year.